pynvme/pynvme/doc/development.rst

 - SPDK: https://github.com/cranechu/spdk
 - DPDK: https://github.com/cranechu/dpdk

 The pynvme modified code is in the branch of pynvme_1.x.
-We will regularly (e.g. every 6 months) rebase pynvme modifications to latest SPDK/DPDK stable release.
+We will regularly rebase pynvme modifications to the latest SPDK/DPDK stable release.

 CI
 --